 Result:

 Based on a 95% confidence interval computed with an allowance for unequal variances, this observed tendency of 8.50 mg/dL lower mean serum LDL among subjects dying within 5 years would not be judged unusual if the true difference population means were anywhere between a 1.44 to 15.56 mg/dL lower mean LDL among subjects who died within 5 years.
 Performing a t-test that does not assume equal variances, the two-tailed, P-value is 0.0186 (t-statistic = 2.3783, df = 158.746) using Satterwaithe’s degrees of freedom.
 At the 5% significance level, we can with high confidence reject the null hypothesis that the mean serum LDL levels are not different among subjects who died within 5 years and survive at least 5 years in favor of an alternative hypothesis that death within 5 years is associated with a lower mean serum LDL.

+Score:3

 Question 2.
+Score: 18.5

 The simple linear regression models (presuming homoscedasticity) are expressed as: